Marysville Municipal Court

 After the arraignment is a discovery conference, at which time the defense and the prosecution exchange evidence.
 Next is a combination of the pretrial hearing and motion hearing.
 The pretrial hearing is for negotiating with the prosecutor for a plea bargain.
 If there is an agreement regarding a plea bargain, it is finalized in front of the judge.
 If there is not an agreement, there is an evidentiary hearing on any motions that have been filed.
 If the case is not resolved at this hearing, it proceeds to a trial.
 At the trial, you are presumed innocent, and the prosecution has to prove your guilt to the jury or judge.
 If the judge or jury finds you guilty, the judge will hold a sentence hearing and announce your sentence.Attorney For Contesting Cases In The Marysville Municipal Court

 If you intend to plead not guilty and contest your case, you need to have someone defending you who has your best interests in mind, and you need a lawyer with experience.
-I have experience in the Marysville Municipal Court, and I have expertise in DUI / OVI defense and vehicular homicide / vehicular assault defense.
-You can learn more about me in my profile, and you can learn more about my law office in the firm overview.
-You can also check out my past case results and past client reviews.
-If you want to schedule a time to talk, you can EMAIL ME or call me at 614-717-1177 to set up a free phone consultation.
+We have experience in the Marysville Municipal Court, and we have expertise in DUI / OVI defense and vehicular homicide / vehicular assault defense.
+You can learn more about us in my profile, and you can learn more about our law office in the firm overview.
+You can also check out our past case results and past client reviews.
+If you want to schedule a time to talk, you can EMAIL or call us at 614-717-1177 to set up a free phone consultation.